ethereum/ethereum-org-website/src/content/developers/docs/oracles/index.md

 }
 ```

-After one deploys a contract, it does not automatically begin to receive Upkeeps.
-The final step is [Upkeep Registration](https://docs.chain.link/docs/chainlink-keepers/register-upkeep/).
+After deploying a Keeper-compatible contract, you must register the contract for [Upkeep](https://docs.chain.link/docs/chainlink-keepers/register-upkeep/) and fund it with LINK, to notify the Keeper Network about your contract, so your work is performed continuously.

 Other Keepers projects: